MaksymMedvedchuk/DetentionTrackingSystem/README.md

-Arrest Management System for Clients
+Offense Management System for Clients
 -
 Overview
 -
-This project is an application for managing arrests related to clients.
-It's a server application that provides the necessary API to handle arrests.
+This project is an application for managing offenses of persons.
+It's a server application that provides the necessary API to handle offenses.
 When the application starts, it checks for the existence of tables and creates them if necessary.

 System Objects
 ----